SomeMinecraftModder/osdev/README.md

 You can use the `os-image.elf` file for debugging purposes.

-You can use the `os-image.iso` file to boot using an bootloader (GNU Grub by default, but you can use another Multiboot compliant bootloader).
+You can use the `os-image.iso` file to boot using a bootloader (GNU Grub by default, but you can use another Multiboot compliant bootloader).

 The default output format is `elf32-i386`.